June 11, 2018

 Don’t keep business users and IT in the dark during this phase, schedule regular weekly meetings with them, present the results of your work, and seek feedback.
 This will be one of the main differences between Hybrid and traditional models.

-This phase encompasses all activities needed to plan for the roll-out, such as pre-production, production go live and training.
-Coordinate all required tasks with the IT team ahead of time to ensure smooth deployment.
-Always stage before going live.
+Deployment encompasses all activities needed to plan for the roll-out, such as pre-production, production go live and training.
+Coordinate all required tasks with the IT team ahead of time to ensure a smooth deployment.
+Always stage and test before going live.

 Training is vital to the success of any new system implementation.
 It helps drive user adoption and accelerate your ROI (Return on Investment).
 It can be a good idea to supplement your standard training curriculum with customized guidance to assist your clients with the development of their own training strategy, approach, and education plans.